Funding update

 Further information regarding the offer can be found in the Sustainable Municipal Buildings application guide.

-- Best practice energy targets: EUI and TEDI requirements
+- Best practice energy targets: Mandatory requirements

 For the retrofit of municipal buildings, applicants should strive to meet best practice energy targets over a 20 year timeline, through a series of retrofit pathway steps.
 These proposed targets are based on: